-In order to qualify for the Bachelor of Science in Nursing every student must:
+To qualify for the Bachelor of Science in Nursing every student must:

-- Successfully complete the course requirements, including professional, basic science, social science, and elective courses.
-Elective course credits must include a minimum of 11 credit hours for students using the previous progression and 12 credits for students beginning the program in 2018-2019. - 2.
-Earn a cumulative honor point average of at least 2.0 and 2.0 honor point average in professional courses. - 3.
-Earn at least 128 credits of which at least 64 credits are in residence. - 4.
+Successfully complete the course requirements, including professional, basic science, social science, and elective courses.
+Elective course credits must include a minimum of 12 credit hours for students.

+Earn a cumulative honor point average of at least 2.0 and 2.0 honor point average in professional courses.

+Earn at least 128 credits of which at least 64 credits are in residence.

 All undergraduate students must complete their BSN program within seven years from the time of admission.